How strong are you? Think about it.

 11. Laugh every day at something, even ourselves.

-12. Be positive.
+12. Be positive

 13. Know that apart from God, we can do nothing!

-Struggle and strength, whether issued in happiness or suffering, in joy or pain, in success or failure, is essential to life and cannot be shirked except at the expense of harmony of beings, the winning of character and any hope of the attainment of cherished goals.
+Struggle and strength, whether issued in happiness or suffering, in joy or pain, in success or failure, is essential to life, and cannot be shirked except at the expense of harmony of beings, the winning of character, and any hope of the attainment of cherished goals.
 Granting all the instances of failure, acknowledging all the chances of defeat, still the only possible pathway to peace leads that way.
 It is vastly better to strive and be baffled and beaten than to yield without effort.
 There is something noble in the overthrow of a hero who fights to the end, but only dishonor in the coward who runs away.
 The struggle itself is a kind of victory, no matter what the issue.
-So be strong, push forward.
+So be strong.
+Push forward.

 Warm days call for easy meals.
-I have been asked again for this simple, yet good, recipe.
+I have been asked again for this simple, but good, recipe.
 It can be served as a salad or dessert.
 (Or I can make an entire meal of it.)